2017/18 Program Handbook

 Phone: ext.
 2540

 Faculty offices are located in the main building (1B28, 1B32 and 1C33) and students are welcome to see individual faculty to discuss course work, assignments, or any other issues.
 During the first several days during the start of the semester faculty will explain how you can contact them outside of class time.
 Individual faculty timetables may be posted.
-As faculty have diverse teaching schedules, it is best to make an appointment to ensure he/she is available.
+As faculty have diverse teaching schedules, it is best to make an appointment to ensure they are available.
 Faculty members will endeavour to reply to email messages within 48 business hours.

 Communication and Emailing Requirements